adam-weber/wican-fw-mqtt-broker/DOCUMENTATION.md

 Automatically detect your vehicle by scanning the CAN bus and matching against known fingerprints (similar to comma.ai openpilot).

+**This feature runs automatically** when you plug in the OBD connector and turn on the ignition.
+No user interaction needed!

 ### How It Works

+1. **Plug in OBD** - Connect to vehicle's OBD port
+2. **Turn ignition on** - CAN bus becomes active
+3. **Auto-trigger** - After 50 CAN messages (~1-2 seconds), detection starts automatically
-1. **Scan CAN Bus** - Monitors which CAN addresses are active
+4. **Scan CAN Bus** - Monitors which CAN addresses are active for 15 seconds
-2. **Match Fingerprints** - Compares against database of known vehicles
+5. **Match Fingerprints** - Compares against database of known vehicles
-3. **Calculate Confidence** - Ranks matches by confidence score
+6. **Calculate Confidence** - Ranks matches by confidence score
-4. **Auto-Load Profile** - Automatically configures signals for your vehicle
+7. **Auto-Load Profile** - Automatically configures signals for your vehicle

+**Runs once per boot** - Detection only triggers on first CAN activity after power-up.

 ### Supported Vehicles